BieHDC/sundar/README.md

 - `reboot` you can guess that one.
 - `botinfo` prints the same greeting message as it does when joining a room.

-- `echoadd` adds a command that just repeats a message you give it.
-Useful for explanations that repeat often and etc.
-- `echodel` removes it.

 - `setdisplayname/setavatar` to globally set the bots appearance.
-- `setbotroomappearance` to set the appearance in a room only.

 - `poweroverride[reset[all]]` to override the powerlevel required for a command per room and reset them.
 - `blockcommand` is just a shortcut for `poweroverride` with a powerlevel of 100.